The Language of Gender

 Cisgender – Refers to people whose Gender identity aligns with their assigned sex at birth (cis- from Latin, meaning, “on this side [of].”
 In contrast to trans, from the Latin root meaning “across,” “beyond,” or “on the opposite side [of]”).

-Dimensions of gender – Our body, expression, and identity are three distinct, but interrelated, components that comprise a person’s experience of gender.
+Dimensions of gender – Our body, identity and social gender (how we present our gender in the world and how individuals, society, culture, and community perceive, interact with, and try to shape our gender) are three distinct, but interrelated, components that comprise a person’s experience of gender.
 Each of these dimensions can vary greatly across a range of possibilities.
 A person’s comfort in their gender is related to the degree to which these three dimensions feel in congruence.

 FtM – A person who was assigned a female sex at birth and whose gender identity is boy/man.